Skip to main content

 getToken

 Fetches the user’s JWT access token.
-The token is automatically refreshed if expired.
-Use this for making authenticated API calls to your own backend.
+The token is automatically refreshed when needed.
+Pass { forceRefresh: true } to obtain a new token from the server even if the current one is still valid.
+Use this for authenticated calls to your backend or the Basic APIs.

 App.tsx